Jbleezy/BO1-Reimagined/README.md

 * Make better last powerup FX
 * Give players the same basic model on Nacht and Verruckt
 * Add stielhandgranate icon on HUD
-* Find a way to be able to shoot through more than 3 zombies
 * Look into fixing zombies not going to barriers if they have multiple to choose from (self.entrance_nodes?)
 * Deadshot: fix bug with fast ADS move speed where if you ADS right after reloading your move speed is temporarily faster than it should be
 * Deadshot: add fast ADS move speed correctly